D76X/Loggers/Notes/GIS.md

    **geomerty(point, address, etc.) plus attributes(name, address, etc.)**.
    **ArcGIS Online** makes available this **features** through a **feauture service** and gives access to it via a **RESTfull API**.

 ---

+## Operational Layer

+Any type of map layer involved in GIS operations such as queries, spacial analysis, edits, etc. For example editable GIS data drawn on top of a basemap constitute an Operational Layer.

+### What operational layer do I need on my map?

+1. Data that is meaningful and useful to the user
+2. Consider how user would want to see and interact with that data on the map

+---

+## The Types of Services

+1. Feature service.
+   Returns feature data that is GIS data to the client.
+   This is an advantage because clients that requests features can use the data to perform all sort of client side logis i.e. query, edit, etc.

+2. Map Services.
+   Returns rendered images (not data).
+When there is a lot of data an image requires much less bandwidth than it would require as GIS data plus the client saves the work to render the GIS data to display!

+   * Cached Map Service.
+   In case of basemaps these service may also be a cached service which returns image tiles that are prerendered and cached by the server to provide optimal performance.

+   * Dynamic Map Service.
+   This is the opposite of a Cached Map Service as it just renders and returns images upon request.
+The advantage of a Dynamic Cached Service is that there is an intermediate step between the query from the client and the production of the rendered image.

+---

+### Example of operations on OLs

+1. queries by attributes
+2. search by attributes
+3. count and measures also by attributes
+4. selection also by attributes
+5. when the OL supports it you may add, change, remove features... and save the changes back to teh cloud

+---
 #### Run the examples with Python HTTP Server